GAMS-dev/gdxrrw/README.md

 	* `Sys.getenv(“R_USER”)` helps to locate the .Rprofile file, especially on Windows
 * To get version information: `R.Version`

-# Build Commands
+# Other Build Commands
-Here we have some helpful commands useful for building/testing the gdxrrw package.
+Here we have some helpful commands useful for building/testing the gdxrrw package if you are not using devtools().
 Note that building binary or source packages are not necessary to simply build gdxrrw for your own use, and additional R packages (with their own requirements on installed software like tex, etc.) are required to build these binary or source packages.